About this Course

 - Richard Duval, stock and assignment photographer

-- Rozarii Lynch, assignment and fine art photographer, Rozarii Photography, Studio 404 and Gallery
+- Rozarii Lynch, assignment and fine art photographer, Rozarii Photography

 - Don Milgate, studio and portrait photographer

-- Pete Templin, headshot and portrait photographer and Bellevue College instructor
+- Pete Templin, headshot and portrait photographer specializing in lighting

 - Tom Wear, stock photography consultant